-Click on the logo to visit the CAPDash website
+the CAPDash website

-Metropolitan's CAP only includes emissions from sources within its operational control, including the CRA.
+Metropolitans CAP only includes emissions from sources within its operational control, including the CRA.
 Emissions associated with water deliveries from the State Water Project, which is owned and operated by the California Department of Water Resources (DWR), are covered in DWR's CAP. https://water.ca.gov/Programs/All-Programs/Climate-Change-Program/Climate-Action-Plan.
 To ensure complete transparency about the carbon intensity of water delivered to Southern California from all sources, Metropolitan includes the aggregated emissions on its CAPDash website